Web Design 2000-2018

 Web Design Trends-04

-Among the main characteristics of the web design of that period: contrasting colors, virtual stickers, glossy icons and illustrations, rounded corners and buttons, diagonal patterns, gradients.
-Developers could create such complex in terms of layout websites thanks to the appearance of HTML5.
+Among the main characteristics of the web design of that period: contrasting colors, virtual stickers, glossy icons and illustrations, rounded corners and buttons, diagonal patterns, and gradients.
+Developers could create such complex layout websites thanks to the appearance of HTML5.
 This programming language is equally understandable to both people and search engines.
-Actually, the rise of the advanced programming language gave new life to many old multimedia trends.
+The rise of the advanced programming language gave new life to many old multimedia trends.

 2011-2012: Skeuomorphism rules, flat design appears